jparedes-m/Time-Series-Filters/Hodrick-Prescott/README.md

 - a dataframe containing a column of dates and a column of data
 - the lambda parameter

-As output this function returns a list of two elements:
+As output this function returns a list of three elements:
 - The first element is a dataframe that contains the original series and the estimated trend and cycle for the provided time span.
 - The $H$ matrix
+- $\lambda$ parameter

 Using `plot` we can obtain the following graph:
 ![image](https://user-images.githubusercontent.com/103344273/194721925-b9c4e25b-8ada-4bc6-80b5-49644085654a.png)